jekyll/jekyll/docs/_docs/datafiles.md

     twitter: DavidSilvaSmith
 ```

-The author can then be specified as a page variable in a post's frontmatter:
+The author can then be specified as a page variable in a post's front matter:

 {% raw %}
 ```liquid